 To meet each individual resident's needs within a safe, comfortable, warm, friendly, accepting environment and encourage each resident to maintain his or her optimal level of functioning in all dimensions of his/her life.

-All medications are prescribed by the physician and administered by registered staff.
+All medications are prescribed by the physician and administered by registered nursing staff.
 Most medications are provided without charge under the Ontario Drug Benefit Plan.

-The residents council has been established to provide a forum for resident participation and encourages the sharing of concerns and ideas.
-The council supports and promotes resident rights, autonomy and decision making.
+The Residents' Council has been established to provide a forum for resident participation and encourages the sharing of concerns and ideas.
+The Council supports and promotes resident rights, autonomy and decision making.